zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/index.rst

 NSPE is known to be a simple, single-threaded application or if non-secure interrupts cannot preempt the SPE, for example.

+Note that scheduling also depends on the system topology.
+If your system has multiple cores running multiple NSPEs, then refer to :doc:`Scheduling Hybrid Platforms </design_docs/dual-cpu/hybrid_platform_solution>` for more details.

 **********************************
 Integration with non-Cmake systems
 **********************************